 You can also tell ghost stories and play flashlight tag.

-There’s a trend going on that doesn’t seem to be slowing down.
-Going out into the wild and foraging for food is a fun adventure that is good for the body and soul.
+Going out into the wild and foraging for food is a fun adventure that’s good for the body and soul.

-Two members of the Creating a Cozy Life group went out on a rainy day, foraging for ingredients to make tea!
+Two Creating a Cozy Life group members went out on a rainy day, foraging for tea-making ingredients.

 Tripsavvy listed the best 4th of July celebrations across the United States.
 You can find it here.

-Celebrate each season by trying new recipes featuring the vegetables that are at the peak of their flavor.
+Celebrate each season by trying new recipes featuring vegetables at the peak of their flavor.

 Make it the centerpiece of a meal and celebrate their arrival.